 VK managed to successfully package its offering and prices to increase profitability and reduce free reading.

-With the support of PriceGain, COL developed and implemented an incentive-based channel pricing strategy that improved the relationship with the distributors but also increased the revenue and profitability significantly.
-The pilot implementation in the US market improved gross margin by 36% at the same time as volumes improved.
-The improvement gave strong support to Polaris when divesting the company with a high ROI.
+With the support of PriceGain, COL developed and implemented an incentive-based pricing channel strategy that improved the relationship with the distributors and significantly increased both revenue and profitability.
+The pilot implementation in the US market improved gross margin by 36% while concurrently increasing volume.
+The improvement greatly benefited Polaris as it generated a higher ROI when divesting the company.

 The company had a broad offering, ranging from doors to services and support, and was one of the strongest brands in the market.
 However, customers used prices offered by low cost manufacturers when comparing prices on doors and used small local low-cost service companies when comparing prices for services.
 Such benchmarking resulted in customers developing low “anchor” prices and put downward pressure on the company’s products and services.